meaniebeanie22/meaniebeanie22.github.io/chapters/the-ebb-tide-runs.md

 moment, as it seemed (for, the farther I went, the brisker grew the current of the ebb), I was alongside of her hawser and had laid hold.

-The hawser was as taut as a bowstring, and the current so strong she pulled upon her anchor.
+The [:hawser](https://en.wikipedia.org/wiki/Hawser) was as taut as a bowstring, and the current so strong she pulled upon her anchor.
 All round the hull, in the blackness, the rippling current bubbled and chattered like a little mountain stream.
 One cut with my sea-gully and the HISPANIOLA would go humming down the